leonprou/eliza-starter/README.md

 To load custom characters instead:
 - Use `pnpm start --characters="path/to/your/character.json"`
+- To add secrets securely, create a `.env.{character name}` file in the `characters` directory (should match the character name defined in the character file)
 - Multiple character files can be loaded simultaneously

 ### Add clients